Whispers (Plain novel): Characters

 In a charity auction he wins a dinner catered by Lynn, which he pronounces superb.
 Yet he gets her in trouble with Robert by dancing with her in his backyard during the party in which she served her dinner.
 Later he admitted that he did have romantic feelings for her.

 He helps her during her messy divorce and is with her in the aftermath of the beating, keeping Robert from getting near her.
 He ends their really close friendship due to him not wanting things to develop into something more serious, yet remains friendly with her.

 Monacco Robert's boss.
 He demotes Robert after rumors of his violence towards Lynn leaks out through an anonymous letter.
 This results in Robert quitting his job.
-Monacco is a himble, simple man, who yet lives lavishly with his wife in a ranch.
+Monacco is a humble, simple man, who yet lives lavishly with his wife in a ranch.

 Harris Emily's boyfriend and father of their unborn child.
 He's a responsible teenager, son of a policeman, who is a straight A student and loves emily very very deeply.
 He is distraught when Emily is suffering a spontaneous abortion and tries to contact her, but Bruce at first and then Robert prevent him from it, the former to protect him from Robert's fury and the latter to "protect" Emily from him.
 He ends up going to Tulane, followed by Emily, to be a doctor.

-Harris' Father A good natured policeman, the only man aside from Tom and Bruce who has stood up to Robert and told him head on that he knows of the abuse but due to respect and steem for Emily and Lynn he never proceeded with the reports of violence from their neighbours.
+Harris' Father A good natured policeman, the only man aside from Tom and Bruce who has stood up to Robert and told him head on that he knows of the abuse but due to respect and esteem for Emily and Lynn he never proceeded with the reports of violence from their neighbours.
 He cares deeply for his son and tries to protect him from Robert.

 Amada Robert's ex-wife.
 She's an artist and has her own gallery in New York.
 Emily approaches her first when Aunt Jean told her about Bruce's first ever son.
 Later it's Lynn who approaches her, trying to know the truth about Robert's first marriage.
 Robert abused her just as much as he abused Lynn, resulting in a quarrel in a skating rink where Robert pushed Amada and broke her hip against the hard ice.
 She never healed well, but refused to be helped by a doctor, keeping her shortened hip and leg as a reminder of Robert's abuse and that she would never let a man abuse her again.
 She single-handedly raised her son and doesn't want Robert to contact him nor her.
 Robert hates her very much because in the end she stood up for herself and left him.